Running Mock Interviews

 Applicant |

-- Log in to the Program Portal or Review Portal (depending on your access) and use the My Tools portal switcher to access the Interview Portal as an interviewer.
+- Log in to the Program Portal and use the My Tools portal switcher to access the Interview Portal as an interviewer.

-- Note: If you are in the Program Manager/Director role in the Interview Portal, you can switch to the interviewer role by clicking on your profile and selecting the role from the drop-down.
+- Note: if you are in the Program Manager/Assistant role in the Interview Portal, you can switch to the interviewer role by clicking on your profile and selecting the role from the drop-down.

 - Use the Test Hardware feature to check your audio and video settings.